Skip to content

 “It’s very motivational,” she said.
 “It really makes you want to dig deeper than the rest of them.”

-She hopes to defend the state championship in 2027 with a team that has at least two years of experience in the finals.
+Sunnycalb hopes to defend the state championship in 2027 with a team that has at least two years of experience in the finals.

-“When we got here last year, they got super hungry,” Sunnycalb said.
+“When we got here last year, they got super hungry,” she said.
 “They understood how special this is here.
 All season long, they knew what they had to do to get here.
 It wasn’t these days where you come to practice and you didn’t feel like doing anything.
 It was always let’s work harder, let’s do this, all the things that championship teams need to do.”

 The softball state championship concluded a year in which Saraland also reached the state championship football game for the fourth straight season and the boys basketball team reached the state final four for the first time.